 We believe that sport can play an important role in the developmental years and the earlier that all children are engaged, the more benefit they will receive and the more likely they are to continue into other forms of community activities.
 Research also supports the proposition that people adopt and retain healthy and positive lifestyle habits the earlier they initiate them.

-This leaves the Friday and Saturday night Midnight Basketball® program we currently run and have had so much success with.
+This left the Friday and Saturday night Midnight Basketball® Model we ran and had so much success with.

 That is, the need for Social Basketball Competitions - to fill a cavernous gap in Australia, a country with a strong culture of binge drinking and negative patterns of behaviour on weekend nights.
-This has been confirmed with communities in all States and Territories.
+This has been confirmed every single stakeholder in the study and with every single communities in all States and Territories.

-While the current program was deemed successful, and time and time again people were surprised at the change in the youth, we do not believe we need to continue being surprised.
+While the current Model was deemed successful, and time and time again people were surprised at the change in the teenagers, we do not believe we needed to continue being surprised.

 We have proven it.

 Put simply, we do not believe we need a separate activity for these teenage participants.
 All modern thinking and literature points to inclusion not separating into separate programs.